 - There is no option for appeal of this college policy.

 Procedure for Pass/Fail

-- No major subject can be taken on a pass/fail basis.
+- No required course in a major or in a minor can be taken as pass/fail.
 AAS candidates are permitted to take a maximum of 6 free elective or liberal arts elective credits on a pass/fail basis.
 BS candidates may take up to 6 liberal arts elective credits on a pass/fail basis.
 BFA candidates are permitted to take 3 elective credits on a pass/fail basis.